slvusd/projects/README.md

 You will be prompted for the username (slvusd-github) and password.
 Get the password (token) from Mr. Brown.

+You need to run `$HOME/src/git_sync.sh` once from the command line and enter the same credentials in order to have the credentials cached for cron.

 Finally, run `crontab -e` and add the following entry:

     */5 * * * * /home/pi/src/git_sync.sh